flame-code/FLAME/docs/saddle_opt.rst

 .. _saddle_opt:

 =================================================
-Optimzer Parameters for Saddle Point Searches
+Optimizer Parameters for Saddle Point Searches
 =================================================

 The parameters in this block are essentially identical to the